martensonbj/redux-saga-workshop/README.md

 mkdir src/__tests__ && touch src/__tests__/asyncActions.test.js
 ```

 There's quite a bit to set up here.
+We essentially need to mock out our entire redux store because the middleware is so engrained in our fetch call.

 First, add the dependencies and set up some variables to mock out our application.

 ```js
 // src/__tests__/asyncActions.test.js